Heaven's Vault: Reception

 On its release, Heaven's Vault was met with "generally favourable" reviews from critics for Microsoft Windows, with an aggregate score of 76/100, and "mixed or average reviews" with an aggregate score of 71/100 for PlayStation 4 on Metacritic.

 Music

 Laurence Chapman composed the soundtrack for the game.
 Chapman recruited Brookspeare Music for recording the strings.
-He also added subtle synth pads to as a reminder that Heaven's Vault is a science fiction game.
+He also added subtle synth pads as a reminder that Heaven's Vault is a science fiction game.
 Richard Brooker from Brookspeare Music also mixed the soundtrack.

+Novelisation

+In 2021, Inkle published two tie-in novels for the game, Heaven's Vault - I. The Loop and Heaven's Vault - II.
+The Vault.
+Written by Jon Ingold, Heaven's Vault's writer, the books also follow the story of Aliya and Six, but feature a different plot to the game.